thangixd/WatchMyAptBerlin/README.md

 # WatchMyAptBerlin - Berlin Apartment Finder

 **WatchMyAptBerlin** is a powerful tool designed to help users quickly discover available apartments for rent in Berlin.
 The software continuously monitors apartment listings and sends real-time notifications via a Telegram bot, so you never miss an opportunity to apply for a new rental.
-Whether you're actively searching for a new home or just want to stay updated, **APP** streamlines the process, ensuring you're always one step ahead in the competitive Berlin rental market.
+Whether you're actively searching for a new home or just want to stay updated, **WatchMyAptBerlin** streamlines the process, ensuring you're always one step ahead in the competitive Berlin rental market.

 ### Key Features